- Intro offer:15,000 Points

 Another downside of the Amex EveryDay Preferred Card is the fact rewards in its top 3x points bonus category (U.S. supermarkets) are capped at $6,000 in spending per year, after which you’ll earn 1x points.
 If you spend much more than $500 per month on groceries, a card with no cap on grocery rewards might be a better fit.

-Finally, the 12-month 0% APR offer on this card extends only to new purchases and not balance transfers.
+Finally, the 12-month 0% APR offer on this card extends only to new purchases and not balance transfers, followed by a 13.24% to 23.24% variable APR.
 If you have high interest debt to consolidate from other cards, you should look at the top balance transfer cards instead.

 Use your card 30 or more times within a billing period and you’ll earn 50% extra points on those purchases.
 Since everything you buy with your card counts, including a coffee or a pack of gum, this threshold may be easier to reach than you think.